manzt/zarrita.js/docs/what-is-zarrita.md

 ### [@zarrita/storage](/packages/storage)

-- A collection of useful of storage backends for Zarr.
+- A collection of useful storage backends for Zarr.
 - Implement your own `Readable` and (optionally `Writable`) stores.